Eden Prairie, Minnesota: Education

 The first school in Eden Prairie was Anderson School, a schoolhouse near a farm.
 At the time of its construction, it was in the center of the city.
 The former Eden Prairie Consolidated School, built in 1924, is now the school district Administration Building and is next to Central Middle School.

-Eden Prairie operates eight K-12 schools, six elementary (PreK-5) schools (including one Spanish immersion), one middle school (6-8), and Eden Prairie High School (9-12).
+Eden Prairie operates eight K–12 schools, six elementary (PreK–5) schools (including one Spanish immersion), one middle school (6–8), and Eden Prairie High School (9–12).
 Eden Prairie High School is Minnesota's fifth-largest high school, with about 2,600 students, and is near the grounds of Round Lake Park and the Eden Prairie Community Center.

 Some students attend public schools in other school districts chosen by their families under Minnesota's open enrollment statute.

 Eden Prairie is home to one charter school, the Performing Institute of Minnesota Arts High School.
 Eden Prairie has one private school, The International School of Minnesota, which offers a private, non-denominational, college preparatory education for students from preschool through grade 12.
 The school, founded in 1985, features non-selective admissions and year-round open enrollment, daily world language education beginning in preschool, and 19 AP courses at the upper school level.
 The student body consists of 85% local residents and 15% international students.

 Hennepin Technical College, whose main campus is in Brooklyn Park, Minnesota, has a campus in Eden Prairie with an enrollment of roughly 7,000 full- and part-time students.
 It offers day and night classes.

 Infrastructure

 The city is served by the Canadian Pacific Kansas City (Soo Line) Chicago to Miles City line.

+Work is being done on a light rail.
+Come 2027, the METRO Green Line Extension will be operational, connecting Eden Prairie to the communities of St. Louis Park, Hopkins, Minnetonka, and downtown Minneapolis.